mdadams/clang_libraries_companion/README.md

 with the following slide deck:

   - Michael D. Adams.
-    *Lecture Slides for the Clang Libraries [LLVM/Clang 20]*.
+    *Lecture Slides for the Clang Libraries [LLVM/Clang 21]*.
-    Edition 0.3.0,
+    Edition 0.4.0,
-    Mar.
+    Aug.
 2025.

 ## Obtaining the Slide Deck